harismuneer/Restaurant-Management-System/README.md

 You can also follow my GitHub Profile to stay updated about my latest projects: [![GitHub Follow](https://img.shields.io/badge/Connect-harismuneer-blue.svg?logo=Github&longCache=true&style=social&label=Follow)](https://github.com/harismuneer)

-If you liked the repo then kindly support it by giving it a star ⭐!
+If you liked the repo then please support it by giving it a star ⭐!

 ## Contributions Welcome
 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](#)